 Take a deep breath!

-So, you may starting a new adventure into an online course for the first time, or feeling a bit lost in a tech-rich course - or just having trouble figuring out all the tech resources on campus.
 It can be a little intimidating for anyone getting started with the technology, but once you get the hang of it, you will do fine.
 Remember to ask questions, enjoy the experience and most of all, remember to relax and breathe!
-We have put together some short orientations to prepare you for a challenging experience.
-Go through these orientations BEFORE class starts!
+We have put together some short orientations to prepare you for the challenge BEFORE class starts!

 STEP 1: Setup your UW Email